Choosing Between a Mobile App and Website for Your E-Store

 Mobile App Disadvantages:

-1.)
-Hard to Market
+1. Hard to Market

 An app is harder to market because people are warier about downloading a random mobile app than browsing a website.
 It’s an odd preference since mobile apps are more secure than websites.
 Still, there are more ways to market a website page than a mobile app.
 Even the best marketing strategy for an app can be futile.

-2.)
-Time and Money
+2. Time and Money

-3.)
-Harder to publish, maintain, and test
+3. Harder to publish, maintain, and test

 Developing a mobile app is just the start of a long journey.
 You still have to test it on different devices and fix any issues, which takes weeks.
 Then, publishing it has requirements and guidelines for the Google Play Store and the App Store.
-Maintenance is important for websites and mobile apps alike but maintaining a mobile app is trickier because you have to constantly upgrade, test, fix compatibility issues and keep developing the app as you go, to add features and make changes.
+Maintenance is important for websites and mobile apps alike, but maintaining a mobile app is trickier because you have to constantly upgrade, test, fix compatibility issues and keep developing the app as you go to add features and make changes.

 What You Need to Build a Website

-A website builder, web host, and domain name is all you need to have a shopping website.
+A website builder, web host, and domain name are all you need to have a shopping website.
 A website builder is a requirement unless you have the coding skills to build a website from scratch.
-WordPress, Wix, Experro, and Squarespace are popular content management system (CMS) choices for builders..
+WordPress, Wix, Experro, and Squarespace are popular content management system (CMS) choices for builders.
 WordPress has a steep learning curve and can be pricey, but it gives you more control over your content.
 It’s vital to do your research when it comes to picking the most suitable website builder.
 Website builders have ready-made templates, in most cases, some of which are made for e-commerce stores.

 A web host is also a requirement for website building.
 In brief, a good web host will leave you with an efficient, smooth, and good-looking website.
 If your business is small, though, most web hosts will do just fine.